Parakeet709/DarHammerBar/README.md

-# HammerBar - A Windows-Like Taskbar for MacOS
+# Dark HammerBar - A Windows-Like Taskbar for MacOS

+This "Spoon" for ["HammerSpoon"](https://www.hammerspoon.org) is based off of glenreesor/Hammerbar.
-HammerBar is a "Spoon" for [HammerSpoon](https://www.hammerspoon.org) that displays a clickable taskbar along the bottom of your screen with support for app launchers and "widgets" that can show the output of arbitrary lua functions.
+This version is a modification that allows dark mode.
+This is a "spoon" that displays a clickable taskbar along the bottom of your screen with support for app launchers and "widgets" that can show the output of arbitrary lua functions.